andrew-hardwick/CurlingScheduler/README.md

 # Curling Scheduler

-Created and Maintained by Rocket City Curling Club (RC3) http://rocketcitycurlingclub.org
+Created and Maintained for Rocket City Curling Club (RC3) http://rocketcitycurlingclub.org

 This application will schedule a single league/division of round robin play with configurable: